Kenya: Fortifying Institutional, Planning and Policy Frameworks to Manage Climate and Disaster Risk

 In June 2018, the World Bank approved a US$200 million Disaster Risk Management (DRM) Development Policy Financing with a Catastrophe Deferred Drawdown Option (Cat-DDO) for Kenya.
 A Cat-DDO is a contingent credit line that provides immediate liquidity to a country in the aftermath of a natural disaster.
-The Cat-DDO for Kenya marked the first time an IDA (IDA: International Development Association; the part of the World Bank that supports the world’s poorest countries) country received a Cat-DDO.
+The Cat-DDO for Kenya marked the first time an IDA (International Development Association; the part of the World Bank that supports the world’s poorest countries) country received a Cat-DDO.

 Partnerships and Coordination

 The activities are carried out by the World Bank, in partnership with key national institutions, including the National Disaster Operations Center and the National Drought Management Authority.

 Window of Action